-This entry is part 1 of 13 in the series Cost of College Over the last couple of Monday’s I’ve started to address what my Degree of Freedom project might mean for students and parents trying to figure out what’s next for them as they think about applying, selecting and shelling out thousands for college. […]
+Over the last couple of Monday’s I’ve started to address what my Degree of Freedom project might mean for students and parents trying to figure out what’s next for them as they think about applying, selecting and shelling out thousands for college.
+Questions regarding whether I worked as hard or learned as much during my […]

 Series Archives: Cost of College

-This entry is part 2 of 13 in the series Cost of College Returning to that continued Monday discussion of what new free learning tools might mean to students and parents staring down six-figure tuition bills (which allegedly buy a ticket to a better life), I read a story last week that clarifies why conversations […]
+Returning to that continued Monday discussion of what new free learning tools might mean to students and parents staring down six-figure tuition bills (which allegedly buy a ticket to a better life), I read a story last week that clarifies why conversations containing the words “degree,” “diploma” and “college” seem to be so murky.
+The […]

-This entry is part 3 of 13 in the series Cost of College In last week’s newsletter, I discussed some of the $10,000 BA programs that emerged after Texas Governor Rick Perry challenged the state’s college systems to come up with options that would allow students to graduate with a degree at that price point. […]
+In last week’s newsletter, I discussed some of the $10,000 BA programs that emerged after Texas Governor Rick Perry challenged the state’s college systems to come up with options that would allow students to graduate with a degree at that price point.
+As I noted then, this $10,000 degree concept is not about taking an […]

-This entry is part 8 of 13 in the series Cost of College A review of the book Why Does College Cost So Much? talked about one factor for the rapid rise of college tuition (cost disease).
-But today, I’d like to look at another factor the author’s take on: the practice of tuition discounting. […]
+A review of the book Why Does College Cost So Much? talked about one factor for the rapid rise of college tuition (cost disease).
+But today, I’d like to look at another factor the author’s take on: the practice of tuition discounting.
+College costs are already subsidized for most students in one way or another. […]

 |Latest Mention of MOOCs: The Essential Guide|